redwing555/covid-data-App/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for a great design.
+- [Narrativa API](https://covid19tracking.narrativa.com/index_en.html) for creating the API.
+- my dog Perry for the comforting lick here and there
 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+- This project is [MIT](./LICENSE) licensed.
+- This project is also licensed under [Creative Commons](https://creativecommons.org/licenses/by-nc/4.0/).